-We construct tight-binding models of the single-component molecular conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] based on Wannier fitting of the first-principles calculation.
-Although we have already developed a tight-binding model of [Pt(dmdt)$_2$] in previous research,\cite{T.Kawamura2020} we reconstruct that old model into a clear representation in this study.
-Because the model of [Ni(dmdt)$_2$] is formally the same as that of [Pt(dmdt)$_2$], we uniformly represent the tight-binding models of the two materials.
-Their different points are hopping energies and site potentials.
-First, we calculate the energy band structure of [Ni(dmdt)$_2$] using Quantum \textsc{espresso},\cite{P.Giannozzi2017} a first-principles calculation package, on the basis of the results of X-ray structure analysis.
-Fig.~\ref{DFT}(a) shows the energy band structure calculated using first-principles calculations.
+First, we calculate the energy band structure of [Ni(dmdt)$_2$] using Quantum ESPRESSO,\cite{P.Giannozzi2017} a first-principles calculation package, on the basis of the results of X-ray structure analysis.
+Figure~\ref{DFT}(a) shows the energy band structure determined by first-principles calculations.
 The horizontal axis connects the symmetry points in the first Brillouin zone (BZ), whereas the vertical axis is the energy measured from the Fermi energy.
 In our previous study,\cite{T.Kawamura2020} we determined that three isolated energy bands exist in [Pt(dmdt)$_2$].
 However, because the corresponding three energy bands of [Ni(dmdt)$_2$] are close to the other bands, they can have degenerate points with the others.
-Therefore, we perform Wannier fitting on the six bands near the Fermi energy $\epsilon_{F}$ and create a six-orbital tight-binding model using \textsc{respack},\cite{K.Nakamura2020} which is a software program used for Wannier fitting.
+Therefore, we perform Wannier fitting on the six bands near the Fermi energy $\epsilon_{F}$ and construct a six-orbital tight-binding model using RESPACK,\cite{K.Nakamura2020} which is a software program used for Wannier fitting.
 However, we find that the three bands near the Fermi energy are not degenerate with the other bands and can be separated as in the model.
-We discuss more details on this phenomenon in the Appendix.
+We discuss more details of this phenomenon in Appendix.

-Therefore, we perform Wannier fitting for the three bands and create the three-orbital tight-binding model again.
-Fig.~\ref{DFT}(b) shows that Wannier fitting reproduces the first-principles calculation.
-The red lines and purple circles show the energy bands obtained using the first-principles calculation and Wannier fitting, respectively.
-Fig.~\ref{DFT}(c) shows the Wannier orbits of [Ni(dmdt)$_2$], wherein orbits A(C) and B are distributed throughout the dmdt molecule and Ni atom, respectively.
+We perform Wannier fitting for the three bands and create the three-orbital tight-binding model again.
+Figure~\ref{DFT}(b) shows that Wannier fitting reproduces the first-principles calculation.
+The red lines and purple circles show the energy bands obtained by the first-principles calculation and Wannier fitting, respectively.
+Figure~\ref{DFT}(c) shows the Wannier orbits of [Ni(dmdt)$_2$], wherein orbits A(C) and B are distributed throughout the dmdt molecule and Ni atom, respectively.
 Orbit B is a \textit{d}-symmetry orbit, whereas orbits A and C are \textit{p}-symmetry orbits.